freerange/site/soups/wiki/checking-our-annual-accounts.snip.markdown

 This should help you check our Annual Accounts supplied by the Accountant.

-It might be worth reading 3CA's blog post, "[Why are my accounts different from my accountants’ accounts?][3ca-blog-post]", to understand why there might be some differences between our accounts in FreeAgent and those that our accountant sends over.
+It might be worth reading 3CA's blog post, "[Why are my accounts different from my accountants' accounts?][3ca-blog-post]", to understand why there might be some differences between our accounts in FreeAgent and those that our accountant sends over.

 Each heading below should correspond to a section in the Annual Accounts that our Accountant sends us.
 The headings below should give you a good idea of what you need to check and where to find the various figures that are used in the accounts.